NEW Non-Patient Based Exam Questions (7)

 - CIF Examinations taken in August thru October are released within 3 weeks of the examination.

 - Manikin examinations taken in November and December are released within 3-4 weeks of the examination.

 - Examinations taken any other time of the year are released within a week of the examination.

 Computer-Based Examination Scores

-- Scores for candidates taking any computer-based examinations will be posted to your online profile within 10 days of completion.
+- Scores for candidates taking any computer-based examinations will be posted to your online profile within 10 business days of completion.

 Please click here to submit your request online.